Can I bring a pet from another country to the Netherlands?

 If you are planning to import a dog, you must have it microchipped and registered within two weeks of its arrival in the Netherlands.
 The microchip is normally implanted by a vet, who can also advise you on how to register the animal.

-Bringing an animal to the Netherlands from another EU country
+Bringing another pet to the Netherlands from another country

 If the animal is a protected species, you must check that you are allowed to import it under the Convention on International Trade in Endangered Species of wild flora and fauna (CITES).
 This international agreement regulates the trade in protected animal and plant species.